bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 The Support Vector Machine model predicts that the cost of deck 26, "Hardened Scales", will be 492.75 USD, when in reality, the deck averages a price of 526 USD.
 This prediction is only off by about 35 USD.
 That's incredible, considering the price of decks in for format range from 262 to 1576 USD.
 It's fair to say that this model is an effective price predictor!

+## Where did this data come from?

+Data was collected from www.mtggoldfish.com (MTGG), a popular strategy and data aggregation website for Magic: the Gathering (MTG) on August 6th, 2021 by myself, Brendan Stevens, in the middle of Covid-19 lockdowns, and an immediate need to find something to do.